sgjohnson1981/ToolRAG/README.md

         "@antl3x/toolrag",
         "start:server"
       ],
-      // 👇 Set the `cwd` to your local project's root directory "cwd": "/path/to/your/toolrag/project",
+      // Set the cwd to your local project's root directory "cwd": "/path/to/your/toolrag/project",
       "env": {
-        "TOOLRAG_MCP_CONFIG_PATH": "/path/to/your/toolservers.json",
+        "TOOLRAG_MCP_CONFIG_PATH": "/path/to/your/mcp-servers.json",
         "TOOLRAG_DOWNSTREAM_SERVERS": "all"
       }
     }